ubccpsc/classy/docs/developer/contributing.md

 On `fork`:

 This is ***not*** likely to happen during the term, except for critical patches but it _is_ likely to happen at the end of the term when new features should be upstreamed to `root`.
-This is ***not*** likely to happen during the term, except for critical patches but it _is_ likely to happen at the end of the term when new features should be upstreamed to `root`.
 If you are doing a lot of development with multiple features, you should avoid merging your changes into your `master` branch.
-Instead, try to create a testing or release branch to run your code changes in.
+Instead, try to create a testing or release branch to run your modified code in.

 <img src="../assets/pull-request-to-upstream.svg"/>